Our guide to the lakes of Rotorua

 Also called the 'Blue Lake', because of the high volumes of pumice and rhyolite in the waters, this is a small lake popular with watersport enthusiasts.
 Trout fishing is prevalent, as it is in most of Rotorua's lakes.
 Triathlons have found a home here, so check the sports schedule if you fancy a Sunday morning cheering on the area's more active residents.
 View photos

 Also called Lake Ngakaro, this is a very small lake in a lovely rural setting.
 It's a great water-skiing spot, and is surrounded by pretty farms.
 It's the ideal spot to spend a couple of hours walking or horse riding around the paths that surround the shoreline.
+It's also close to Rainbow Mountain Scenic Reserve which has a couple of great walking tracks.

 A small crater lake, Rotokawau lies about 1km east of Hell's Gate thermal park.
 It's popular mainly with walkers who want somewhere pretty to stroll around between tourist destinations.
 Not to be confused with the even smaller Lake Rotokawa, which is directly opposite Rotorua Airport